100rabhkr/DownZLibrary/README.md

 Contributing
 ------------

 If you like DownZ, please contribute by writing at skkumar.sk94@gmail.com.
-You help and support would make DownZ even better.
+Your help and support would make DownZ even better.

 Author
 ------